Cadabam's Mindtalk – 24/7 AI Mental Health Companion

-What are Circadian Rhythm Sleep Disorders?
+What Are Circadian Rhythm Sleep Disorders?

-Overview of Circadian Rhythm
+Overview Of Circadian Rhythm

 Circadian rhythms are our body's internal clocks, regulating sleep-wake cycles, hormone production, and more.
 These 24-hour cycles are influenced by factors like light exposure and the suprachiasmatic nucleus, a region in the brain.
 Disruptions to circadian rhythms can lead to various health issues, including sleep disorders and mood disturbances.

-How the Circadian Clock Influences Sleep
+How The Circadian Clock Influences Sleep

 The circadian clock regulates the sleep cycle by aligning internal rhythms with external light and dark cycles.
 It dictates sleep timing, quality, and stages by signaling appropriate wake and sleep periods.
 Disruptions, such as irregular schedules or light exposure, can compromise sleep and health.

-Causes of Circadian Rhythm Disorders
+What Causes Circadian Rhythm Disorders?

-Genetic Factors
+Biological Factors

-Lifestyle Choices
+Lifestyle Contributors

-Common Types of Circadian Rhythm Sleep Disorders
+Common Types Of Circadian Rhythm Sleep Disorders

 Delayed Sleep-Wake Phase Disorder